tmuxinator/tmuxinator/README.md

 ## Starting a project

     $ start_project_name

 This will fire up tmux with all the tabs you configured.

 ### Limitations ###

 After you create a project, you will have to open a new shell window.
-This is because tmuxinator adds an alias to bash to open tmux with the project config.
+This is because tmuxinator adds an alias to bash (or any other shell you use, like zsh) to open tmux with the project config.
+You can reload your shell rc file instead of openning a new window like this, for instance in bash you could do this:

+    $ source ~/.bashrc

 ## Other Commands

     $ tmuxinator copy existing_project new_project

-Copy an existing project.
+Copy an existing project. aliased to `c`

     $ tmuxinator update_scripts